dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 **For the budget-conscious who doesn’t mind taking a gamble, the T-Mobile TM-AC1900 router can provide great value, if only the features worked reliably.** The router is a rebranded ASUS RT-AC68U router that normally sells for $100-160, so you can see why this is a steal when it is on sale for $40.

-Though I had major problems using this router, my friend’s router, with stock firmware, hasn’t run into the same problems.
+Though I had major problems using this router, my friend’s router, using stock firmware, hasn’t run into the same problems.
 I would normally stick with stock firmware, but the router is no longer supported by T-Mobile or ASUS since early 2018, and patches for security issues like the KRACK vulnerability are going to be few and far between.

 ### The Problems
 I bought a TM-AC1900, thinking that it would be powerful enough for my 25+ devices, but it failed quite hard under normal internet usage.
 Between the Wi-Fi disconnect issues, broken guest network, difficulty in flashing the router and updating the firmware, lack of security updates, and the time wasted dealing with these issues, I just cannot recommend this router for beginners.
 There are a few things to consider before purchasing this router: